Righeira (album)

 Righeira is the debut studio album by the Italian Italo disco duo Righeira.
-Produced by La Bionda, it was released on the CGD label on 28 September 1983 in Italy, (Note: According to producer Carmelo La Bionda, the album was intended to be finished for Christmas, yet it was released on 28 September.) following the success of the band's first two singles "Vamos a la playa" which reached number 53 on the UK Singles Chart, and "No tengo dinero", which reached number 10 on the Dutch Top 40 chart.
+Produced by La Bionda, it was released on the CGD label on 28 September 1983 in Italy, (Note: According to producer Carmelo La Bionda, the album was intended to be finished for Christmas, yet it was released on 28 September.) and through A&M Records in North America, following the success of the band's first two singles "Vamos a la playa" which reached number 53 on the UK Singles Chart, and "No tengo dinero", which reached number 10 on the Dutch Top 40 chart.

 Aside from their already released singles, including the debut single "Tanzen mit Righeira", Righeira recorded the majority of Righeira during studio sessions in Munich, West Germany between August and September 1983.
 Of the album's 8 songs, six were written by Johnson Righeira.

 Recording and production

 In August 1983, Righeira convened at Weryton Studios in Munich, with engineers Berthold Weindorf and Ben Fenner.
 By September 1983, eight songs had been recorded and mixed.
 Righeira were introduced to La Bionda in 1982 and they signed a contract which lasted to 1987.
 As Michelangelo and Carmelo La Bionda had moved their productions to Munich in the mid-1970s, and Righeira was signed to them, they decided they would record their debut album there.
 La Bionda gave Righeira a chance to experiment with their own sound.
 Many of the album's songs featured a futuristic and modern sound, including "Vamos a la playa" whose lyrics talks about the explosion of an atomic bomb.